 - Repayment Term: You must make 300 payments over 25 years.

-- Eligibility: Any borrower with federal student loans, including both direct loans and FFEL loans, is eligible for ICR.
-For parent plus loans to qualify, you must consolidate them into a federal direct consolidation loan.
+- Eligibility: Any borrower with federal student loans, including direct loans and FFEL loans, is eligible for ICR.
+For parent PLUS loans to qualify, you must consolidate them into a federal direct consolidation loan.

 - Forgiveness: As long as you remain enrolled, your loans are eligible for forgiveness after 25 years of payments.

 How to Apply for Income-Driven Repayment Plans

 To enroll in an IDR plan, contact your student loan servicer.
 Your servicer is the financial company that manages your student loans and sends your monthly bill.
 They can walk you through applying for IDR and recommend the most beneficial plan for your unique situation.
 You must complete an income-driven payment plan request, which you can fill out online at Federal Student Aid or use a paper form your servicer can send you.